Death Claims Attorney in Lima, Ohio

 Eligible dependents may file a workers’ compensation death claim if they meet the following criteria:

-The claim is filed within the two-year statute of limitations.
+- The claim is filed within the one-year statute of limitations.
 The two-year window begins on the date of death.

 On the whole, filing a workers’ compensation death claim is a relatively straightforward process in Ohio.
 However, grieving family members may feel overwhelmed and unsure about their rights.
 Consequently, contacting a workers’ compensation attorney can help grieving relatives understand their rights and ensure fair compensation.